barrettcoats/barrettcoats.com/src/markdown-pages/unison-versions.md

 ## Download Unison Binaries for Common Configurations

-Going to [unison's releases page in github](https://github.com/bcpierce00/unison/releases), you will need to locate the version of unison (not ocaml) that you need to download.
-Once, you have located the release you need expand the **Assets** section and download the specific ocaml version for the OS and architecture you need and install them in to your respective systems.
+Going to [unison's releases page in github](https://github.com/bcpierce00/unison/releases), you will need to locate the version of unison (not OCaml) that you need to download.
+Once, you have located the release you need expand the **Assets** section and download the specific OCaml version for the OS and architecture you need and install them in to your respective systems.

 ## Compile Unison Binaries for Uncommon Configurations